wazo-platform/wazo-doc/source/cti_client/xlets/dashboard.rst

 * There is no profile containing this xlet.
 The profile must be created manually.
 * There is no sorting on agents in a queue.
-* An emtpy queue will display an empty box with no message specifying the queue has no logged agents.
+* An empty queue will display an empty box with no message specifying the queue has no logged agents.

 Configuration